SAP/fosstars-rating-core/README.md

 For projects on GitHub, there is a [GitHub action](https://github.com/SAP/fosstars-rating-core-action) that calculates a security rating and generates a badge.

-## Command-line tool for calculating security ratings
+## CLI for calculating ratings

-There is a command-line tool that takes a URL to a project on GitHub, gathers data about it, and calculates a security rating.
+There is a CLI for calculating ratings

 The tool can be run with commands like the following: